AnonymouX47/term-image/docs/source/api/renderable.rst

    .. rubric:: Subclassing

-   * A Subclass cannot have multiple base classes.
+   * A subclass cannot have multiple base classes.
-   * Every **direct** subclass of this class must define fields.
+   * A subclass that **has fields** cannot be further subclassed until it is associated with a render class.
-   * Every **indirect** subclass (i.e subclass of a **strict** subclass) of this class must not define fields.
+   * Every subclass, of a subclass that **has fields**, must not define fields.
-   * A **direct** subclass that has not been associated with a :term:`render class` cannot be further subclassed.
    * A subclass' constructor must not have required parameters.

    .. rubric:: Defining Fields

    Fields are defined as **annotated** class attributes.
-   All annotated attributes of this class are taken to be fields.
+All annotated attributes of a subclass are taken to be fields.
 Every such attribute must be assigned a value which is taken to be the default value of the field.

    .. collapse:: Example